jamesalbert/nimates/README.md

 More documentation can be found at https://jamesalbert.github.io/nimates/nimates.html

+Documentation for the Postmates API found at https://postmates.com/developer/docs

 ## Contributing

 This is a brand-new module.
 If you find bugs or features that need to be added, PR away!